Raspberry Swirled Cheesecake

 - Before cutting the cheesecake, run a knife around the edges of the tin & gently unmold it.
 Serve the cheesecake in generous wedges, topped with the leftover raspberry puree.

-- I mixed my leftover raspberry puree on the hob with small amounts of raspberries, blueberries, sugar & lemon juice.
+- I mixed the leftover raspberry puree on the hob with small amounts of raspberries, blueberries, sugar & lemon juice, and then served this over the cheesecake.